digao-dalpiaz/CompInstall/README.md

 `Install` (optional) = 0 or 1.
 When 1, this package will be installed into Delphi IDE.
 You need to set this option for design-time packages when you want to register components into Delphi IDE.

+>Note: The app compile your component using **Release** target.
+This means all packages need to be configured at default output folder (Win32\Release and Win64\Release).

 **Check my Delphi components here at GitHub and find CompInstall.ini file to see usage examples.**